-One difference: The Babyzen YOYO2 frame and "color pack" (the canopy and seat fabric for 6 months and up) can be purchased separately if you're planning to use only the frame with a car seat in baby's first months—or swap colors with the seasons.
+One difference: The Babyzen YOYO2 frame and "6+ color pack" (the canopy and seat fabric for 6 months and up) can be purchased separately if you're planning to use only the frame with a car seat in baby's first months—or swap colors with the seasons.
 The UPPAbaby MINU is sold with the frame and seat fabrics together.

 Both the Babyzen YOYO2 and UPPAbaby MINU come with a lightweight carry bag while the MINU V2 does not, and padded travel bags are also available separately.)

 For both strollers, bassinet options for a newborn are sold separately.
 UPPAbaby calls its bassinet the From Birth Kit (discontinued with the launch of the MINU V2 which now offers adapters for the full-sized UPPAbaby Bassinet), while Babyzen offers two different newborn options.
 The Babyzen bassinet has a hard bottom, allowing it to be used both off and on the stroller, while the Babyzen 0+ Newborn Pack, like the discontinued MINU From Birth Kit, consists of soft fabrics that fold with the stroller but can't be used separately.